asherao/DCS-Scripting-Library/README.md

   - All done!

 ## Bonus
-You can add other libraries or environments such as MIST or DCT by putting the .lua file in your "Lua > Workspace: Library" folder.
+You can add other libraries such as MIST, DCT, or CTLD by putting the .lua file in a "Lua > Workspace: Library" folder and then designating that folder as a library.

 ## Acknowledgements
 - Grimes via https://wiki.hoggitworld.com/view/Simulator_Scripting_Engine_Documentation